cjdbarlow/Part-One/definitions.md

 A mixture of two substances that cannot be separated by fractional distillation, as each component shares same boiling point.
 This is typically temperature dependent.

 ##B
+* **Boiling Point**
+The temperature at which the vapour pressure of a liquid equals the environmental pressure surrounding the liquid.

 ##C
 * **Coronary Blood Flow** at rest is **~5%** of CO, or 225 ml.min<sup>-1</sup>, and may increase **3-4x** during exercise.